How much information can be found about you?

-Have you ever sat down to think about how much data in held on you, by whom, for how long and what uses it could be used for?
-Have you ever wondered about going ‘off the grid’ and removing all trace of yourself from the records?
+Have you ever sat down to think about how much data is held on you, by whom, for how long and what uses it could be used for?
+Have you ever wondered about going ‘off the grid’ and removing all traces of yourself from the records?
 How hard could it be?

 Consider a typical day, getting up, having breakfast and driving into town for a little shopping:

 As it was a call, you can add the telephone company (and mobile) to the starting list of people with your name, address, bank details and purchasing habits.
-BT et al will, of course, have a detailed record of all the calls you’ve made, to whom, for how long and labelled you accordingly.
-Such legally obtained details (often even mandatory for the service providers) can be made available to authorities on request, naturally.
-If you consider phones as a utility, feel free to add the gas, water and electricity boards to the people with similar records on you.
+BT et al. will, of course, have a detailed record of all the calls you’ve made, to whom, and for how long and labelled you accordingly.
+Such legally obtained details (often even mandatory for service providers) can be made available to authorities on request.
+If you consider phones a utility, feel free to add the gas, water and electricity boards to the people with similar records.

-Breakfast done you take the rubbish out to bin, meeting the postman with a parcel from Amazon…
+Breakfast done, you take the rubbish out to the bin, meeting the postman with a parcel from Amazon…

-Bins are under the province of the local council and they too have a stack of files on you and everyone in your house.
-They know who is registered to live there, how long you’ve lived there and just how much you are worth to them in terms of poll tax and, if they can, parking charges.
+Bins are under the province of the local council, and they, too, have a stack of files on you and everyone in your house.
+They know who is registered to live there, how long you’ve lived there and how much you are worth to them in terms of poll tax and, if they can, parking charges.

 That’s before we think about what they are doing with all those (now digital) surveillance cameras which are now using increasingly sophisticated recognition software.
 (These can record and analyse voice, eyes, walking stride and more, though not the ones bolted around your local shopping centre – YET.)

-This alone covers a long list of people and companies with a vested interest in knowing all about you.
-Solicitors, surveyors, ground rate companies, banks, mortgage companies.
+This covers a long list of people and companies interested in knowing about you.
+Solicitors, surveyors, ground rate companies, banks, and mortgage companies.
 Talking of which, credit rating companies like Experian and Equifax are constantly assessing your worth – and your risk to lenders.
 Late with a payment, they’ll be told.
-Apply for another credit card, they’ll find out.
-CCJ against you, they’ll know that too.
+Apply for another credit card, and they’ll find out.
+CCJs against you?
+They’ll know that too.

-Amazon meanwhile are adding that completed order to their profile of you, one that’s kept and expanded indefinitely.
-Send a birthday voucher to a relative, buy a book, order a coat… they really do know all about you, from your probable intellectual, political and hobby interests right down to your knicker size (if you order such from them).
+Amazon, meanwhile, is adding that completed order you took in earlier to their profile of you, one that’s kept and expanded indefinitely.
+Send a birthday voucher to a relative, buy a book, and order a coat… they know everything about you, from your probable intellectual, political and hobby interests to your knicker size (if you order such from them).
 You only have to look at your order history or the from page to see the extent:

 ‘What Other Customers Are Looking At Right Now’ (based on what we know about you)